-32.19 Overheads and Support Services
+25.11 Overheads and Support Services

-The costs of overheads and support services are charged to service segments in accordance with the authority's arrangements for accountability and financial performance.
+The costs of overheads and support services are charged to service segments in accordance with the absorption costing principle.
+The full cost of overheads and support services is shared between service segments in proportion to the benefits received.

-32.20 Property, Plant and Equipment
+25.12 Property, Plant and Equipment